markowetzlab/scDNAseq-workflow/README.md

 ```
 Run the qc script available in workflow/scripts/qc-script.R, ensuring the cutoffs are reasonable given the plots generated.
 Some information about the process can be found in the
 vignette (vignettes/vignette-rCNA).
 Depending on the outcome (e.g. the ploidy estimates), it might be worth re-running the initial pipeline with more stringent ploidy constraints or an updated bin size.
 All files passing the qc step will be added to a sample-specific TSV file in results/pass_qc.
-Only cells listed in any one of the files in the pass_qc folder will be in the subsequent joint analysis step.
+Only cells listed in any one of the files in the pass_qc folder will be included in the subsequent joint analysis step.

 ### Joint copy number analysis and recent copy number aberration (rCNA) detection